flaxsearch/react-solr-connector/README.md

 ## Installation

-Install the module with npm (FIXME - not yet published to npm):
+Install the module with npm:
 ```
 npm install --save react-solr-connector
 ```